umgbhalla/starred/README.md

 ## Python

+- [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily search and find personal or work documents by asking questions in everyday language.
+- [jerryjliu/llama_index](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
+- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by ChatGPT, will help you accomplish your tasks faster and more efficiently.
 - [burnash/gspread](https://github.com/burnash/gspread) - Google Sheets Python API
 - [hwchase17/langchain](https://github.com/hwchase17/langchain) - ⚡ Building applications with LLMs through composability ⚡
 - [nolar/kopf](https://github.com/nolar/kopf) - A Python framework to write Kubernetes operators in just a few lines of code